-REAL: A work is Real when it pretty much achieves what the creator wanted.
+A work is REAL when it pretty much achieves what the creator wanted.
 It's well-crafted, engaging, and satisfying (except when it's not supposed to be).
 This isn't a guarantee that everyone will enjoy it, but anyone who's interested will find it worth their time.

-ASS: A work is Ass when...well, it's not real.
-Whatever the creator's goals were, the work doesn't achieve them, either through huge design flaws, huge execution flaws, or both—and the end result has little to no redeeming qualities—it leaves you bored, frustrated, and feeling like your time's been wasted, even if you walk out early.
+A work is ASS when it's not real.
+Whatever the creator's goals were, the work doesn't achieve them, through huge design or execution flaws.
+The end result has little to no redeeming qualities—it leaves you bored, frustrated, and feeling like your time's been wasted, even if you walk out early.

-REAL-ASS: Sometimes you can fail and still create something interesting.
-A great story that blows up halfway through, a bad movie with a standout performance, Guilty Gear: The Missing Link...when something fails, but it leaves a lasting impression, if there's something there for the curious or the dedicated, it is Real-Ass.
+But sometimes you can fail and still create something interesting.
+A great story that blows up halfway through, a garbage movie with a standout performance, or a novel game destroyed by glitches.
+When something fails, but it leaves a lasting impression, if there's something there for the curious or the dedicated, it is REAL-ASS.